jarofghosts/jarofghosts.github.io/_posts/2014-12-28-front-end-streams.md

 Imagine you want to take what a user types into an input element and display it in an output element.
-All we have to do is think of these things in terms of readable and writable streams and suddenly it's very trivial!
+All we have to do is think of these things in terms of readable and writable streams and suddenly it's very trivial.

 Let's imagine the simplest way to write that: